-The Advisory Committee on Immunization Practices (ACIP) recommendations for the prevention and control of seasonal influenza (2014-2015 influenza season) are as follows:
+The Advisory Committee on Immunization Practices (ACIP) recommendations for the prevention and control of the seasonal influenza (2015-2016 influenza season) are as follows:

 “All persons 6 months of age and older are recommended

 Optimally, vaccination should occur before onset of influenza activity in the community.
 Health care providers should offer vaccination by October, if possible.
 Vaccination should continue to be offered as long as influenza viruses are circulating.
 Children 6 months through 8 years of age who require 2 doses (see algorithm on page 3) should receive the first dose as soon as possible after the vaccine becomes available.
 To avoid missed opportunities for vaccination, providers should offer vaccination to unvaccinated persons > 6 months during routine health care visits and hospitalizations when vaccine is available.